Home

 “He didn’t want the land no more.
 He just wanted to get rid of it.
 He practically gave it to me for free."

-Return to Top of Basics of Memoir Writing page
+Return to the top of Basics of Memoir Writing page